Feed Evivo once a day, every day.

 B. infantis EVC001 captures and consumes HMOs to thrive and colonize the gut to promote the colonization of good bacteria, then releases signaling molecules that help guide immune function.

-You can start feeding your baby Evivo immediately once they begin consuming breast milk.
+You can start feeding your baby Evivo from Day 1 of life, once they begin consuming breast milk.

 Research has identified hundreds of types of bacteria, and many are sold as probiotics for your baby, but many do not have an explainable process that describes how it works inside the body.
 That’s why Evivo is different.

 With Evivo, baby can digest important breast milk nutrients called HMOs (Human Milk Oligosaccharides).
-While other probiotics pass through, the good bacteria (B. infantis EVC001) in Evivo captures and consumes HMOs to thrive and colonize within the gut.
-With up to 80% of our immune system in the gut, establishing a healthy gut microbiome is key to supporting immune function.
+While other probiotics pass through to the diaper, the good bacteria (B. infantis EVC001) in Evivo captures and consumes HMOs to thrive and colonize within the gut.
+With up to 80% of our immune system in the gut, establishing a healthy gut microbiome is key to supporting immune function and a healthy digestive system.

 Learn more about what matters when choosing a probiotic for baby, and how Evivo works.